Romney, now a GOP maverick, undecided on future in politics - NewsBreak

 “I guess I would be surprised if he would hang it up and just go back to private life,” Weber said.

-A Deseret News/Hinkley Institute of Politics poll published last month showed that Romney enjoys a strong job approval rating in the state, with 51 percent of Republicans, 51 percent of Democrats and 54 percent of unaffiliated voters giving him a positive rating.Five countries US is trying to sway on Russia
+A Deseret News/Hinkley Institute of Politics poll published last month showed that Romney enjoys a strong job approval rating in the state, with 51 percent of Republicans, 51 percent of Democrats and 54 percent of unaffiliated voters giving him a positive rating.‘B1DNSUX’ and ‘JAN 6 DC’ license plates spotted on Ohio roads

 Weber said that while Trump’s critics in the GOP “are a little bit marginalized,” it doesn’t pose an insurmountable obstacle to Romney winning a second term.